DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

 Loose Policy
 ------------

-This policy assumes users should be able to see and access links and views, by default.
+This policy assumes users should be able to see and access all links and views, by default.

+When enabled, all views that do not use one of the included :ref:`authorization/function_views:Decorators` or :ref:`authorization/class_views:Mixins` will be accessible to everyone.
+Additionally, if the sidebar menu contains a entry for the view, the link to that view will be visible to everyone.

+Views will only be hidden if one of the :ref:`authorization/function_views:Decorators` or :ref:`authorization/class_views:Mixins` are used and the user does not meet the required criteria.
+This will both prevent the user from being able to go directly to the view as well as hide any sidebar link that links to that view.

-Refer to the :doc:`../configuration/authorization` section for information about the specific settings in settings.py mentioned below.
+Refer to the :doc:`../configuration/authorization` section for information about the specific settings in ``settings.py`` mentioned below.

 1. Ensure that the ``ADMINLTE2_USE_STRICT_POLICY``
     is either not defined in ``settings.py``, or is set to ``False`` if it is